xima-media/xima-typo3-frontend-edit/Documentation/Index.rst

     :alt: Frontend Edit Logo
     :align: center

-This extension provides an edit menu/button for editors within the frontend regarding content elements and pages.
+This extension provides an edit menu for editors within the frontend regarding content elements and pages.

 ----